Tornadoes of 1989: March

 There were 43 tornadoes confirmed in the US in March.

 March 4–5

-An outbreak of tornadoes 13 tornadoes, stretching from Mississippi to Georgia, occurred through the overnight hours of March 4 and into the night of March 5.
+An outbreak of 13 tornadoes, stretching from Mississippi to Georgia, occurred through the overnight hours of March 4 and into the night of March 5.
 An F2 tornado traveled 53 miles through Chambers County, Alabama, Randolph County, Heard County, Georgia, and Coweta County, the tornado caused the first tornado-related fatality in Georgia since 1977 when a 68-year-old man was killed in his mobile home near Franklin.
 A tornado also hit south and east of Newnan, Georgia, dealing F3 damage to a motel, ripping the roof off and collapsing walls injuring 8 people.
 Other buildings, such as those in the White Oaks subdivision were damaged or destroyed.
-Another F3 tornado occurred in Hinds County, Mississippi,the second of three tornadoes in a family, it destroyed 9 houses and 2 barns, injuring 5 and killing many cattle.
+Another F3 tornado occurred in Hinds County, Mississippi, the second of three tornadoes in a family, it destroyed 9 houses and 2 barns, injuring 5 and killing many cattle.